Sleeping Bear Dunes National Lakeshore: Etymology

-The park is named after an Ojibwe legend of the sleeping bear.
+The dune system is named after an Ojibwe legend of the sleeping bear.
 According to the legend, an enormous forest fire on the western shore of Lake Michigan drove a mother bear and her two cubs into the lake for shelter, determined to reach the opposite shore.
 After many miles of swimming, the two cubs lagged.
 When the mother bear reached the shore, she waited on the top of a high bluff.
 The exhausted cubs drowned in the lake, but the mother bear stayed and waited, hoping that her cubs would finally appear.
 Impressed by the mother bear's determination and faith, the Great Spirit created two islands (North and South Manitou islands) to commemorate the cubs, and the winds buried the sleeping bear under the sands of the dunes where she waits to this day.
 The "bear" was a small tree-covered knoll at the top edge of the bluff that appeared like a sleeping bear from the water.
 Wind and erosion have caused the "bear" to be greatly reduced in size over the years.